 Monitoring Soil Contamination After the Fires

-The wildfires destroyed over 15,000 structures, leaving behind toxic ash and debris.
+The fires destroyed over 15,000 structures, leaving behind toxic ash and debris.
 Heavy rain in February washed contaminated materials beyond the burn zones, increasing exposure risks.
-In collaboration with Associate Professor Sanjay Mohanty, LCI’s Greg Pierce is assessing contamination from toxic ash and debris in public areas within and beyond the burn perimeters of the Palisades and Eaton Fires.
+In collaboration with Associate Professor Sanjay Mohanty, Greg Pierce is assessing contamination from toxic ash and debris in public areas within and beyond the burn perimeters of the Palisades and Eaton Fires.
 After collecting soil samples, the team will analyze them for heavy metals such as lead, chromium, arsenic, and lithium as well as organic pollutants including PFAS and VOCs.
 The findings will help determine if the removal of the top six inches of soil is sufficient to reduce health risks.

-ENGAGED RESEARCH
+ENGAGED RESEARCH PUBLICATIONS

 Challenges in Managed Retreat in Response to Fires